-Covering an indoor and outdoor space equivalent to half a city block, Philadelphia’s Magic Gardens glisten with creativity, urban renaissance and a hint of madness.
+Covering an indoor and outdoor space equivalent to half a city block, Philadelphia’s Magic Gardens glistens with creativity, urban renaissance and a hint of madness.

 Isaiah Zagar, a local artist who began tiling South Street in the 1960s and never stopped, constructed the space out of cement, bicycle spokes, bottles, ceramic shards and other artistic knick-knacks.

-The tiled passages of the Magic Garden weave over- and underground — and, perhaps more than anything, through the mind of a dedicated and inspired artist.
+The tiled passages of the Magic Gardens weave over- and underground — and, perhaps more than anything, through the mind of a dedicated and inspired artist.

 In the 1960s, a group of artists and entrepreneurs began renting derelict storefronts and recreating the South Street neighborhood.
-Isaiah Zagar was at the forefront of that movement.
+At the forefront of that movement was Isaiah Zagar.

 In its early years, the Magic Gardens faced an uncertain future.
 Zagar began building the labyrinthine sculpture on land he didn’t own and, in 2004, the absentee landlord put it up for sale.

-Today, the Magic Garden complex is the gateway to both a moment in Philadelphia’s history — the South Street Renaissance — and the work of a unique artist whose odyssey continues to be living, working and playing on Philadelphia’s South Street.
+Today, the Magic Gardens complex is the gateway to both a moment in Philadelphia’s history — the South Street Renaissance — and the work of an extraordinary artist whose odyssey continues to be living, working and playing on Philadelphia’s South Street.

-You can see more of Isaiah’s incredible work at The Eye’s Gallery, a Mexican folk art shop owned by Isaiah’s wife, Julia.
+More of Isaiah’s incredible work is on display at The Eye’s Gallery, a Mexican folk art shop owned by Isaiah’s wife, Julia.

-In the six-block walk down to The Eye’s at 402 South Street, you’ll experience much of Isaiah’s artistic portfolio along the walls and sidewalks of his favorite neighborhood.
+In the six-block walk down to The Eye’s at 402 South Street, much of Isaiah’s artistic portfolio lines the walls and sidewalks of his favorite neighborhood.